Top 10 Immigration Terms Every Applicant Needs To Know

 DHS is a cabinet-level department that is responsible for protecting the United States from terrorism and other threats.

 These are just a few of the many immigration terms that foreign applicants may need to know.
 It is important to research immigration laws and regulations before applying for immigration benefits.
-An experienced, knowledgeable immigration lawyer is your best chance to apply for immigration to the United States successfully.
+An experienced, knowledgeable immigration lawyer is your best chance to successfully apply for immigration to the United States.